AARP Eye Center

 - Break it up if you have to.
 Can’t manage 20 minutes of exercise some days?
 Split it into two 10-minute sessions instead.

 Want to find out more?
-Check out these articles in Staying Sharp:
+Check out this article from Staying Sharp: Exercise Plays a Key Role in Reducing Stress

 This content is provided for informational purposes only and is not intended to provide any expert, professional or specialty advice or recommendations.
 Readers are urged to consult with their medical providers for all questions.